 Self-Care: An Evolving Movement

-Self-care is an evolving movement.
-As a registered dietitian with more than two decades of experience in the health care industry, I’ve watched in earnest as the interest in self-care has grown.
-More people are seeing the value of investing time, money, and energy into self-care.
+Self-care is an ever-evolving movement.
+As a registered dietitian with more than two decades of experience in health care, I’ve watched with excitement as the interest in this area has grown.

 A Brief History of Self-Care Definitions